-Between 2006 and 2014, the Government will have invested approximately $3 billion in water and wastewater infrastructure and related public health activities to support First Nation communities in managing their water and wastewater systems, including $330.8 million from the 2012 Economic Action Plan.
-In February 2014, Economic Action Plan 2014 proposed to continue to implement the First Nations Water and Wastewater Action Plan with $323.4 million over two years to improve water and wastewater infrastructure in First Nation communities.
+Between 2006 and 2014, the Government has invested approximately $3 billion in water and wastewater infrastructure and related public health activities to support First Nation communities in managing their water and wastewater systems.
+Also, on February 17, 2014 Economic Action Plan 2014 committed to the continued implementation of the First Nations Water and Wastewater Action Plan with an additional $323.4 million over two years to improve water and wastewater infrastructure in First Nation communities.

 Capacity and Training